etal/cnvkit/doc/pipeline.rst

 .. note::
-    **The BAM file must be sorted.** CNVkit (and most other software) will not notice out if the reads are out of order; it will just ignore the out-of-order reads and the coverages will be zero after a certain point early in the file (e.g. in the middle of chromosome 2).
-A future release may try to be smarter about this.
+    **The BAM file must be sorted.** CNVkit will check that the first few reads are sorted in positional order, and raise an error if they are not.
+However, CNVkit might not notice if reads later in the file are unsorted; it will just silently ignore the out-of-order reads and the coverages will be zero after that point.
+So be safe, and sort your BAM file properly.

 .. note::
     **If you've prebuilt the BAM index file (.bai), make sure its timestamp is